-This family-run restaurant in the heart of Laragh has been welcoming diners for over 40 years; currently in the capable hands of Betty and John Kenny who run it with the help of their friendly and attentive staff, it has a more loyal following than ever.
+Betty and John Kenny's inviting restaurant in the heart of Laragh has been welcoming diners for over 40 years and, with consistently good food and friendly and attentive staff, it is more popular than ever.

-Once inside, the restaurant is divided up into the Irish Whiskey Bar and the Irish Writers’ Room, with shelves of books penned by Ireland’s literary greats and a medley of Irish memorabilia such as antique spinning wheels, copper pots etc.
+Once inside, visitors are intrigued to find themselves in a fascinating setting that's full of historical interest.
+The restaurant is divided up into the Irish Whiskey Bar and the Irish Writers’ Room, with shelves of books penned by Ireland’s literary greats and a medley of Irish memorabilia such as antique spinning wheels, copper pots etc.

 But the ambience is not in the slightest museum-like - you'll find cosy, homely comfort, complemented by unfussy but prompt and efficient service.

-For evening diners, the à la carte menu offers a lot of (possibly too much) choice with starters covering everything from garlic mushrooms to prawns pil pil, and mains such as Creole Cajun chicken alongside traditional roast stuffed turkey and ham.
+For evening diners, the à la carte menu offers a huge choice with starters covering everything from garlic mushrooms to prawns pil pil, and mains such as Creole Cajun chicken alongside traditional roast stuffed turkey and ham.

 But the dinner specials menu has a stronger sense of identity, focusing more on local flavours and ingredients – offering Wicklow beef and lamb sourced from the nearby village of Aughrim for example, and Wicklow venison from Glenmalure, all fully traceable from farm to fork.

-The Wicklow Heather is open all day and a wide-ranging Lunch Specials menu offers local produce like Wicklow trout and Aughrim lamb, alongside seasonal produce from further afield such as Dingle crab.
-Various styles of cooking are offered to suit the varied clientele, but dishes like their popular beer battered haddock with minted peas and handcut fries have universal appeal.
+The Wicklow Heather is open all day offering snacks and sandwiches and a wide-ranging Lunch Specials menu offers local produce like Wicklow trout and Aughrim lamb, alongside seasonal produce from further afield such as Dingle crab.
+Varied menus offfer something to suit everyone - and dishes like their popular beer battered haddock with minted peas and handcut fries have universal appeal.

-The Wicklow Heather offers something for everyone and is always buzzing with a blend of local families, couples and tourists and all seem to leave happy and well fed.
+The Wicklow Heather is always buzzing with a blend of local families, couples and tourists - and everyone leaves happy and well fed.